CDDLeiden/DrugEx/README.md

 <p align=left width=70%>
 DrugEx is open-source software library for <i>de novo</i> design of small molecules with deep learning generative models in a multi-objective reinforcement learning framework.
 This toolkit is a continuation of the original and incremental work of Liu et al.'s DrugEx [<a href="liu_drugex1">1</a>, <a href="liu_drugex2">2</a>, <a href="liu_drugex3">3</a>] and is currently developed by Gerard van Westen's Computational Drug Discovery group.

 The package contains multiple generator architectures and a variety of scoring tools and multi-objective optimisation methods.
-It has a flexible application programming interface and can readily be used via the command line interface.
+It has a flexible application programming interface and can readily be used via the command line interface [<a href="sicho_drugex">4</a>].

 Quick Start
 ===========